-Who can get it
+Who can get it?

 You may get Home Help if you have had a multiple birth or have adopted three or more children.

 You may also get it if you have a domestic emergency or need domestic support.

 If you have a domestic emergency or need domestic support it also depends on any money or assets you and your spouse or partner have.
 You must also: